 Discover why Aboriginal people's movements were governed by the landscape and the seasonal changes that affected food and shelter resources.

-This is a hands on experience delivered in the breathtaking landscapes of Kosciuszko National Park and offers unique opportunities to see ancient landscapes, make your own bush rope, traditional jewellery and learn about the survival skills of Aboriginal people.Visit Website
+This is a hands on experience delivered in the breathtaking landscapes of the Snowy Mountains and offers unique opportunities to see ancient landscapes, make your own bush rope, traditional jewellery, basket weaving and learn about the survival skills of Aboriginal people.Visit Website

-Aboriginal and Torres Strait Islander, Educational Tourism, Flora/Fauna, Nature based
+Aboriginal and Torres Strait Islander, Educational Tourism, Family Friendly, Flora/Fauna, Health and Wellbeing, Nature based, Wildlife